Tiara Andini: Influences and voice

 Since her debut in Indonesian Idol, her voice has been noted by powerful people in the music industry.
-Indonesian diva, Rossa commented that Tiara's voice is a "money voice" (most wanted by music producers).
-Indonesian musician, Yovie Widianto said that Tiara Andini has an "almost similar voice color" to Indonesian singer Raisa, whom Tiara Andini idolizes and is inspired by Jessie J, Céline Dion, Whitney Houston and Ariana Grande.
-South Korean musician, Ryeowook of Idol group Super Junior also stated that Tiara's voice is "beautiful".
+Indonesian diva, Rossa commented that Tiara Andini's voice is a "money voice" (most wanted by music producers).
+Indonesian musician, Yovie Widianto said that Tiara Andini has an "almost similar voice color" to Indonesian singer Raisa, whom Tiara Andini idolizes and is inspired by Miley Cyrus, Jennifer Lopez, Jessie J, Mariah Carey, Céline Dion, Whitney Houston, Alicia Keys, Demi Lovato, Britney Spears and Ariana Grande.
+South Korean musician, Yesung and Ryeowook of Idol group Super Junior also stated that Tiara Andini's voice is "beautiful".
 Tiara Andini who loves K-pop music also regards Kim Jennie and Lalisa Manoban, a member of K-pop group Blackpink as a role model for her career in Indonesian music industry.
 Tiara Andini stated she's "motivated" to raise the quality of her music along with her dancing skills.
 This is apparent in her singles, "Gemintang Hatiku" and "Hadapi Berdua" in which she displays her ability to sing while dancing.

-The influence of South Korean pop culture on Tiara's musical style can also be seen in several of her music videos.
+The influence of South Korean pop culture on Tiara Andini's musical style can also be seen in several of her music videos.
 The Arti untuk Cinta music series videos, of singles "Hadapi Berdua" and "Buktikan", was produced with the style of South Korean dramas in mind.
-In addition, Tiara Andini also released a song recorded in Korean language which was featured on her EP Arti untuk Cinta.
+In addition, Tiara Andini also released a song recorded in the Korean language, which was featured on her EP Arti untuk Cinta.

 Musical style

-Tiara is known as a singer of pop ballads.
-Most of the songs she released have a slow tempo and melancholy tone.
+Tiara Andini is known as a singer of pop ballads.
+Most of the songs she released have a slow tempo and a melancholy tone.
 Her first EP, Arti untuk Cinta, consists entirely of pop ballads with lyrics about romantic relationships.
 Her debut album, Tiara Andini, is also dominated by pop ballads.
 Five of all eight songs in the album are in the pop ballad genre, such as "Maafkan Aku #terlanjurmencinta" and "365".
 In "Hadapi Berdua" and "Gemintang Hatiku", she explored her musical prowess in dance pop genre and also showcased her dancing ability.
 Lastly in the song "Buktikan", Tiara Andini explores her ability in the R&B pop genre.

 Stage name

 The official logo of Tiara Andini.

 The New official logo of Tiara Andini.

-After graduating from Indonesian Idol, Tiara changed her stage name which was previously called Tiara Anugrah (when she competed) to Tiara Andini.
+After graduating from Indonesian Idol, Tiara Andini changed her stage name, which was previously called Tiara Anugrah (when she competed) to Tiara Andini.
 She felt that Anugrah was "quite difficult to pronounce".
-Therefore, Tiara Andini chose to use Andini as her stage name which was taken from her last name.
+Therefore, Tiara Andini chose to use Andini as her stage name, which was taken from her last name.
 Before choosing Tiara Andini as her new stage name, she consulted with her parents and management.

 Personal life

-Tiara Andini currently lives in Serpong, Greater Jakarta, Indonesia after moving there in 2020.
+Tiara Andini currently lives in Serpong, Greater Jakarta, Indonesia, after moving there in 2020.
 Her native language is Javanese, and she also speaks Indonesian and English with Javanese accent.